SihaoCheng/SihaoCheng.github.io/index.md

 My innovative analyses have led to discoveries across cosmic scales, including

 1. cosmological applications of a new statistic that borrows ideas from deep learning;
-2. discovery of a new type of stars that shine out of "floating icebergs" inside;
+2. discovery of a new type of stars that shine out of "floating icebergs" inside them;
 3. the best measurement of white dwarf merger rate using kinematic age;
 4. discovery of a "Jupiter" candidate that opens a unique window to study exoplanets around massive stars;
-5. discovery of a dwarf planet candidate in an extremely wide orbit around the Sun.
+5. discovery of a dwarf planet with the widest orbit around the Sun.

 I am currently exploring